 Video Fluoroscopic Swallowing Exam (VFSE)

-A video fluoroscopic swallowing exam (VFSE) uses a form of real-time x-ray called fluoroscopy to evaluate a patient's ability to swallow safely and effectively.
-The exam is typically well tolerated, noninvasive, and can help identify the consistencies of liquid and food that a patient can most safely consume.
+A video fluoroscopic swallowing exam (VFSE) looks at your ability to swallow safely and effectively.
+This noninvasive exam uses fluoroscopy to help identify the thicknesses of liquid and food that you can most safely eat.

-Tell your doctor if there's a possibility you are pregnant and discuss any recent illnesses, medical conditions, medications you're taking and allergies, especially to contrast materials.
-This procedure requires little to no special preparation, although you may be instructed to not smoke, chew gum, eat or drink several hours prior to your exam.
+Tell your doctor if you are pregnant.
+List any recent illnesses, medical conditions, medications you're taking and allergies, especially to contrast materials.
+This procedure requires little to no special preparation.
+Your doctor may tell you not to smoke, chew gum, eat or drink several hours prior to your exam.
 Leave jewelry at home and wear loose, comfortable clothing.
-You may be asked to wear a gown.
+You may need to wear a gown.

 - What is a Video Fluoroscopic Swallowing Exam (VFSE)?